nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 ---

-### Notes
+## Notes

--   Starting with macOS Big Sur 11.0 which was released in November 2020, macOS is compiled for both Intel chips (x86_64 architecture) and Apple Silicon chips (ARM architecture).
-The current version of Bash is natively compiled for both Intel x86_64 architecture as well as Apple Silicon ARM architecture.
-All the exercises are tested on both the builds of Bash on Intel and Apple Silicon Macs.
+-   macOS Big Sur 11.0 and later versions are available for Intel and Apple Silicon Mac.
+Recent versions of Bash are compiled natively for both the architecture.
+All command-lines are tested on both Macs.

 -   Linux is not a replacement for UNIX.
-Ubuntu Linux has been used as the choice of Linux distribution due to its popularity and wide adoption.
+Ubuntu Linux is used as the choice of distribution due to its ease of use and mass adoption.

 ---